The following information may help to address your question:

 The management of Caroli disease depends on the clinical presentation, localization, and stage of the disease.

-Conservative treatment may include supportive care with antibiotics for cholangitis
+Conservative treatment may include supportive care with antibiotics

 and ursodeoxycholic acid for gallstones.
 Surgical resection has been used successfully in patients with monolobar disease.
 For patients with diffuse involvement, the treatment of choice is liver transplantation.